aelsharif/tmux_config/README.md

 ## Introduction
 ============

-This config file can be used to enable these features in your tmux file.
+This config file can be used to enable these features in your tmux file:
 1. Enable mouse scrolling
 2. Enable TPM (Tmux Plugin Manager) (https://github.com/tmux-plugins/tpm)
 3. Enable the ThemePack plugin (https://github.com/jimeh)